-The antenna connector allows radio frequency (RF) transmission signals between the modem and an external customer-supplied antenna.
-The modem is fitted with a $50\Omega$ , FME male coaxial jack.
+The antenna connector allows transmission of radio frequency (RF) signals between the modem and an external customer-supplied antenna.
+The modem is fitted with a 50 , FME male coaxial jack.

-The external antenna must be matched properly to achieve the best performance regarding radiated power, modulation accuracy and harmonic suppression.
+The external antenna must be matched properly to achieve best performance regarding radiated power, DC-power consumption, modulation accuracy and harmonic suppression.